 This will help the cuttings to take in more water and it will further encourage the growth of new roots.

 I would also recommend using older stems as cuttings because they are, most of the time, sturdier and will survive easier than younger stems.
+Here are some cutting scissors I would recommend.

 Encourage Root Growth of The Dill-Cuttings

-Not that you have your cuttings it is time to encourage some root growth!
+Now that you have your cuttings it is time to encourage some root growth!

-All you have to do here is putting the cuttings in some water.
+All you have to do here is put the cuttings in some water.
 It is important that at least the lower third of the cuttings are submerged in water in order to get optimal results.

 You should change the water every 4 to 5 days.